OWASP/www-chapter-kanchipuram/index.md

 ## Welcome
-Welcome to our OWASP KANCHIPURAM Chapter.
-Kanchipuram chapter has been found on december 2021.
+Welcome to our OWASP Kanchipuram Chapter.
+Kanchipuram chapter has been found on December 2021.
 The main goal of this chapter is to enrich the infosec community.

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.